neo-project/neo-express/docs/command-reference.md

 If the user wants to overwrite an existing blockchain instance file, they must specify the `--force|-f` option.

-By default, NEO-Express will pick port numbers for the consensus nodes in the blockchain instance by starting at 49152 and incrementing for each new port number that needs to be specified.
+By default, Neo-Express will pick port numbers for the consensus nodes in the blockchain instance by starting at 49152 and incrementing for each new port number that needs to be specified.
 Multiple blockchain instances cannot use the same set of ports.
 The user can specify the starting port when creating a blockchain via the